fakedann/phase-5-project/README.md

 ```sh
  npm install
 ```
-Locate the src folder and manually check that the package.json file counts with google pay, react-router-dom, and react-toastify under dependencies.
+Locate the src folder and manually check that the package.json file counts with react-paypal, react-router-dom, and react-toastify under dependencies.
 If they did not install automatically, here are the places to manually add them:
 - React Router: https://www.npmjs.com/package/react-router
 - React Paypal: https://www.npmjs.com/package/@paypal/react-paypal-js?activeTab=readme
 - Toasts: https://www.npmjs.com/package/react-toastify/v/8.0.0 (Make sure you are using version 8.0.0)